kkwong44/travelogue/README.md

 Users should able to view posts when they visiting this site.

-When users visting this site they should be landed onto the home page.
+When users visiting this site, they should be landed onto the home page.
 The home page is where all the published posts are listed and the site has set a maximum of 4 posts per page.
 Navigation buttons are available to select next and previous page when there are more than 4 posts.

-**Posts**
+#### Posts list in Home Page

 Each Post has the following layout: